wilsonmar/wilsonmar.github.io/_posts/2019-06-04-flood-the-internet.md

 To create a app process to test against, we have a <strong>pull script</strong> that makes use of <strong>Dave's Docker image</strong> within Docker Hub.

-Now can create a <strong>metrics</strong> dashboard to show exactly what happens, over time, when we run those Element scripts on various size machines.
+We would like a <strong>metrics</strong> dashboard to show exactly what happens, over time, when we run those Element scripts on various size machines.
 We get answers to questions such as:

    * What is the impact on the cloud bill coding the UI that cool new way?
    * What is the capacity of a free instance type?
    <br /><br />

-The dashboard is powered by a <strong>monitoring process</strong> created using a <strong>Docker image from New Relic</strong>.
-This is because New Relic enables custom external metrics and more precise granular capture times.
+The dashboard is created by an <strong>instrumentation script</strong> that installed a <strong>monitoring process</strong> created based on a <strong>Docker image from New Relic</strong>.
+We are using New Relic because New Relic enables custom external metrics and more precise granular capture times.

-From the vendor website we get a <strong>license token</strong> that we put in our <strong>instrumentation script</strong> that installs a <strong>agent</strong> that sends <strong>events</strong> to be analyzed and visualized.
+From the vendor website we get a <strong>license token</strong> that we put in our that installs a <strong>agent</strong> that sends <strong>events</strong> to be analyzed and visualized.

 In order to simplify the pull script, we prefer to have an <strong>instrumented Docker image</strong> that has the agent already installed.